 In addition to datatype names, you can also use typeset!, which are groups of datatypes.
 (To see a list of predefined typesets, type ? typeset! at the console.)

-While you're in the process of creating the function, it is useful to add a few comments to the definition.
+While you're in the process of creating the function, it is useful to add a few documentation strings to the definition.

 You can now ask for help about the sum2 function:

 ? sum2 USAGE: SUM2 a b DESCRIPTION: Adds two numbers and returns the result.
 SUM2 is a function value.
 ARGUMENTS: a -- The first number (number!) b -- The second number (number!)

 A little documentation can go a long way.

 Sometimes you find you need some optional variations in the behavior of your functions.
 In REBOL we add a refinement! for each such option.

 A simple example helps show it.
 Take the above code again, but this time add a refinement that indicates you want only a truncated integer result:

 sum2: func [ "Adds two numbers and returns the result." a [number!]
 "The first number" b [number!]
 "The second number" /int "Return integer only (truncated)" ] [ either int [to integer! a + b] [a + b] ]